-Now, it’s very important for a certified doctor to examine you to give an exact diagnosis of what your rotator cuff state is through either a MRI, X-ray or Ultrasound, there are a number of tests you can run on yourself at home to have an idea what you’re dealing with.
+Now, it’s very important for a certified doctor to examine you to give an exact diagnosis of what your rotator cuff state is through either an MRI, X-ray, or Ultrasound.
+There are a number of tests you can run on yourself at home to have an idea what you’re dealing with.
 Whenever you’re feeling pain in your shoulders like some of those described above, here are some of the tests you can run on yourself;

 Lateral Jobe test

 This particular test looks to check your supraspinatus muscles for any form of weakness and may need the assistance of another person to carry out.